-Approved Drivers Policy for University Owned or Rented Vehicles
+Approved Drivers Policy for University Owned, Leased, or Rented Vehicles

-The purpose of this policy is to define the process by which an individual is approved to operate a vehicle in connection with his/her university responsibilities.
-Biola University has numerous faculty, staff, and students whose responsibilities include the necessity of traveling and properly operating automobiles and other motorized vehicles, which include but are not limited to automobiles, vans, trucks, golf carts, and all-terrain vehicles.
+This policy defines the process by which an individual receives approval to operate a vehicle in connection with his/her university responsibilities.
+Biola University has numerous faculty, staff, and students whose responsibilities include the operation of motor vehicles, including, but not limited to, automobiles, vans, trucks, golf carts, and all-terrain vehicles.
 This policy does not apply to personal vehicles used for business.

-Biola University regards the safety of its employees, students, and volunteers as one of its top priorities.
-Every time an individual drives for Biola, he/she represents Biola and is responsible for his/her actions as well as for the safety and security of all passengers and citizens of the community.
+Biola University holds the safety of its employees, students, volunteers, and guests in the highest regard.
+Individuals driving in a university owned, leased, or rented vehicle represent Biola and carry responsibility for their actions as well as for the safety and security of all passengers and citizens of the community.

 Completion of the Driver Application Process

 Applicants seeking “approved driver” status must fill out the Motor Vehicle Record Authorization Form (DMV).
 The link for this form may be found on my.biola Forms under the Employee or Student tab or by using this link directly: https://forms.biola.edu/risk-management/MVR/.
 This form provides a place to attach a copy of the applicant’s driver license.
 Risk Management will send the applicant an additional form to fill out and sign electronically.
 Upon receipt of the second form, Risk Management will order the applicant’s Motor Vehicle Report (MVR), match the MVR against the standards in this policy, and inform the applicant of his/her approval status.